ProjectBabbler/ebird-api/README.md

 # Tennessee Warbler.
 Depending on when you try this you might have
 # far to travel.
 records = nearest_species('Oreothlypis peregrina', 42.48, -76.45)

+# Get the list of states in the US.
+states = list_locations('subnational1', 'US')

+# Get the list of counties in New York state.
+counties = list_locations('subnational2', 'US-NY')

+# Find all the counties in the USA with 'west' in their name.
+counties = find_locations('subnational2', 'US')
 ```

 Each of these functions support arguments (with sensible defaults) for all